Best 36-Inch Induction Cooktops for 2022

-Response times are faster for specific recipes, and they will simmer lower.
+- Response times are faster for specific recipes, and they will simmer lower.

 - Cleaning is easy because spills don't bake on.

 2. Do induction cooktops use more electricity?

-Induction cooktops will also use less electricity due to their speed but will require higher watts in many cases.
+Induction cooktops will also use less electricity due to their speed but will require higher watts and use 40-50 amps.

 3. How long do induction cooktops last?